L0rdGabbers/forget-me-not-react/README.md

 To the right of the page is an Form Container, which allows the user to handle changes to the Project or Task they are creating.
 The Title, Summary and Due Date fields will display errors if they are not filled in.

+In the edit form pages, an option to complete the project or task will be available.

 ![Input Field Errors](/src/assets/create-task-errors.png)

 #### **Collaborators and Assignees Fields**